Appearance

 Measurement Tools

-Measure distances, areas, and elevation cross-sections directly on your point cloud — no need to download data or open external software like CloudCompare.
+Measure distances, areas, and elevation cross-sections — and read the exact coordinates of any point — directly on your point cloud.
+No need to download data or open external software like CloudCompare.
 Everything works right in the browser, and you can export your measurements to CSV or DXF.

 Accessing the Tools